Codeinwp/wp-maintenance-mode/readme.md

 **How to use plugin filters**

-1. `wpmm_backtime` - can be used to change the backtime from page header
+1. `wpmm_backtime` - can be used to change the backtime from page `Retry-After` header

 ```php
 function new_backtime() {